Tellapur

 Tellapur is a satellite town of Hyderabad in Ramachandrapuram mandal of Sangareddy district in the Indian state of Telangana.

 The town is one of the fastest-growing locales in Hyderabad Metropolitan Region owing to its close proximity to IT hub and Outer Ring Road.
-A few of the tallest buildings in Hyderabad are located in Tellapur, with the 4 My home Vipina towers being tallest skyscrapers being the tallest among them.
+A few of the tallest buildings in Hyderabad are located in Tellapur, with the four My Home Vipina towers being the tallest among them.